Expand All

-Why Health Strategies?
+Why Health Systems

 Like education, health care is a system that touches nearly all families, and as such, presents a compelling opportunity to broaden our reach beyond schools and community organizations.
-Our vision is to significantly increase meals available to children and their families by integrating nutrition assistance and food access into healthcare’s preventative services and investments in social determinants of health.
+Our vision is to significantly increase meals available to children and their families by integrating nutrition assistance and food access into healthcare’s services and investments in social determinants of health.

 For children living in households experiencing low income, higher rates of food insecurity, diet related disease and the lack of access to affordable healthy food can cause immediate and long term health challenges: